Window Functions

 (6 rows)

 Description: The DENSE_RANK function is used for generating consecutive sequence numbers for the values in each group.
-The same values have the same sequence number.
+The same values have the same rank value number and the same sequence number.

 Return type: bigint